najibabounasr/VendingLLM_demo/README.md

 **NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).

-There are two main patterns demonstrated:
+There are three main personalities demonstrated:
-1. **Chat-Supervisor:** A realtime-based chat agent interacts with the user and handles basic tasks, while a more intelligent, text-based supervisor model (e.g., `gpt-4.1`) is used extensively for tool calls and more complex responses.
-This approach provides an easy onramp and high-quality answers, with a small increase in latency.
+1. **Farida/v1:** A realtime-based chat agent interacts with the user and handles basic tasks, with a neutral personality, that balances charisma with professionalism.
+The base personality.
-2. **Sequential Handoff:** Specialized agents (powered by realtime api) transfer the user between them to handle specific user intents.
-This is great for customer service, where user intents can be handled sequentially by specialist models that excel in a specific domains.
-This helps avoid the model having all instructions and tools in a single agent, which can degrade performance.
+2. **Kareem/v2:** A more childklike, joking llm with a personality meant to mesh well with children, aiming to be more playful and informal.
+3. **Bean/v3** Meant to maximalluy focus on grabbing attention, provoking customers and acting as a novelty feature.
+To demonstrate the llm's potential at grabbing customer attention, and maintaining their attention.

 ## Setup